New modular council homes lifted into position at Parson Cross, Sheffield

 Sheffield City Council have taken the decision to go modular for their four new contemporary homes which were lifted into position today (26th Aug), setting the scene for what could be the beginning of a series of modular homes available for affordable rent across the city.

-The decision to go modular has been a big one for Sheffield City Council but one that has been well received as construction continued during COVID 19 and the build programme remained on-track.
+The decision to go modular to accelerate their affordable housing stock has been a big one for Sheffield City Council but one that has been well received as construction continued during COVID 19 and the build programme remained on-track.

 CPC (a partnership for procurement excellence between LHC and Consortium Procurement, the procurement operation of Northern Housing Consortium) have helped Sheffield City Council from the very start, understand the process and together with M-AR, to deliver these 4 new affordable homes.